We pledge to reduce our environmental impact and help protect nature.

 We focus our actions and influence through three pillars:

-- Our people – We embed a culture of respect for people and nature that celebrates our connectivity.
+We embed a culture of respect for people and nature that celebrates our connectivity.
 We seek to empower our staff, Board, partners and network to be part of a broader movement to protect the Reef and build resilient communities.
 The GBRF actively promotes and facilitates respect, trust and positive relationships with Aboriginal and Torres Strait Islander peoples.
 Our commitment is further demonstrated through the ongoing Reflect stage of our Reconciliation Action Plan (in development).

-- Our projects, partners and community – We commit to building a movement for change with our projects, partners and network.
+We commit to building a movement for change with our projects, partners and network.
 Our projects deliver impactful environmental and social outcomes.
 Our greatest opportunity to effect change is working in partnership with our network and community to empower leadership that can drive enduring and meaningful systems change.

 Our Commitment outlines a framework for GBRF to meet, not just annual targets, but to meaningfully contribute to the UN’s Sustainable Development Goals and support shifting the world towards a more sustainable and resilient trajectory.